-Family Development Foundation Launches First Edition of Little Inspirers Forum
+Family Development Foundation Launches First Edition Of Little Inspirers Forum

+(MENAFN- Mid-East Info) H.E.
+Mariam Al Rumaithi: The Forum Aims to Enhance Children's Skills and Their Social Message.

-(MENAFN- Orient Planet Group) Abu Dhabi, September 13, 2024: The Family Development Foundation (FDF) launched the first edition of the ‘Little Inspirers Forum’ recently, and it will continue until September 14, with the participation of over 50 children.
+Abu Dhabi, September, 2024: The Family Development Foundation (FDF) launched the first edition of the 'Little Inspirers Forum' recently, and it will continue until September 14, with the participation of over 50 children.
 The key objective of this forum is to attain a comprehensive vision of meeting the needs of women and children, ensuring the sustainable development of families, and highlighting the significant role of families in promoting social development.
 Furthermore, it seeks to ensure a competitive society driven by science and knowledge and values the capabilities of children as the fuel for a prosperous future.

 The forum, organized under the theme 'Young Ages, Big Dreams,' is aligned with FDF's efforts to support and empower children and youth with vital social skills and foster their active participation in society.